tudorntc/RandomNumberGenerator-Python/README.md

 and the program will generate a random number between 0 and the maximum number that the user entered.
 -------
-Feel free to contact @tudorntc if you notice any problems or if you have questions.
+Feel free to contact @tudorntc (tudorntc08@gmail.com) if you notice any problems or if you have any questions.
 -----
 Author
 ------